vyashin-devops/django_girls_complete/README.md

 <font size="10" color="green" face="Tahoma">Django Girls Complet</font> <br>

 ## Differences

+This repository contains the code that one would eventually have were they to go through the [Django Girls tutorial](https://tutorial.djangogirls.org/en/).

 Expressing my authorial rights, some things are a bit different from the tutorial: